stevenc-stb/spdx-3-model/model/Core/Properties/additionalInformation.md

 ## Description

-This elemtent provides relevant information to the product.
+This elemtent provides relevant information to the action.

 ## Metadata